dotnet/dotNext/docs/index.md

   * Generic specialization with constant values
   * Generation of random strings
   * Low-level methods to work with value types
+  * Ad-hoc user data associated with any object

 # DotNext.Reflection
 This library provides support of statically-typed and fast reflection as well as [Type Classes](https://github.com/dotnet/csharplang/issues/110).
 You don't need to wait C# language of version _X_ to obtain this feature.